This lesson is being piloted (Beta version)

 Key Points

-• Philosophical reasons include consistency with the scientific method and openness of publicly funded research results.
+• Philosophical reasons to choose open-source licenses include consistency with the scientific method and openness of publicly funded research results.
 Another reason is that it facilitates building a community around your software.

 • Most software-related business models work as well for open-source software as for proprietary.